mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Message Protection

 The primary purpose of the handshake protocol is to enable an authenticated group key exchange among participants.
-In order to protect Application messages sent among those participants, an application will need to specify how messages are protected.
-The message protection layer is somewhat independant of the chosen group key-establishment mechanism as long as this mechanism provides the expected cryptographic security properties for the Message Protection Layer.
+In order to protect Application messages sent among those participants, the Application secret provided by the MLS key schedule is used to derive encryption keys for the Message Protection Layer.

-All Application messages SHOULD be protected with an Authenticated-Encryption with Associated-Data (AEAD) encryption scheme using AEAD keys derived from the Application secret (ie. see the key schedule figure).
+Application messages SHOULD be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
 Note that "Authenticated" in this context is not mean messages are known to be sent by a specific participant but only from a legitimate member of the group.
-To obtain non-repudiability, Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message, Application messages SHOULD use such signatures to provide the same property.
+To obtain non-repudiability, Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.

-For each change to the Group root secret of the ratcheting tree, participants MUST derive new Application secret.
-The main reason for that is to make sure that only the intended participants, according to the latest group update, will be able to derive the authenticated encryptions keys from the Application secret.

-Application secrets can be independantly refreshed on a regular basis.
-This is for two main reasons: the first is to improve FS and PCS guarantees for the messages if an Application AEAD key gets compromised; the second is to avoid key exhaustion from AEAD encrypting more data under the same keys than expected by the encryption scheme.
+The Application secret MUST be refreshed on a regular basis, independently from the Group root secret updates.
+This is for two main reasons: the first is to improve FS and PCS guarantees for the messages if an Application AEAD key gets compromised;
-The policy to update this secret is currently left to the application but it is RECOMMENDED for this secret to be updated with every message.
+the second is to avoid key exhaustion from AEAD encrypting more data under the same keys than expected by the encryption scheme.

+The Application secret MUST be rotated for each Application message.
-Since Application AEAD keys are automatically updated at each Group operation, it is not expected for the Clients to be very agressive on independant updates.
+Since Application AEAD keys are also automatically updated at each Group operation.
-In all cases, participant MUST refresh their Application secret before exhaustion of the associated AEAD keys.
+In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with IV and keys generated from the same Application secrets.

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting any new Application message.
 This is required for obvious confidentiality reasons regarding who can encrypt and decrypt Application messages.

-[[OPEN ISSUE: This Key Schedule being the one of the most important part of the protocol its security should be formalized and be as close as possible of the TLS 1.3 Key Schedule.]]

-[[OPEN ISSUE: Should we maintain a Transcript hash of the Application Data ?
-It would be surprising if the message counter was enough.]]

 ## Updating the Application Secret